 Walt Stevens has over 30 years of office and accounting management experience and is responsible for contract management, accounts payable, accounts receivable, and the overall financial management of our firm.
 Walt is also the human resources and benefits coordinator.
 He holds a Bachelor of Science degree from Penn State University.

-Sara has served as the Project Architect for many of our significant projects for academic institutions.
+Sara is an experienced Project Manager and has worked on many of our significant projects for academic institutions.
 She was the Project Architect for the Anne d’Harnoncourt Sculpture Garden at the Philadelphia Museum of Art and for Brown Hall at Princeton University, both of which received awards for their design.
 Her experience includes multiple projects at Princeton University and the University of Pennsylvania, the John James Audubon Center at Mill Grove, and the Episcopal Academy in Newtown Square, PA.

 Sara holds a B.Arch. from Drexel University, summa cum laude.
 She is the 2009 recipient of the Henry Adams award given by the American Institute of Architects to the top student from each accredited university’s architecture program.